hashicorp/terraform/website/docs/commands/providers/schema.html.md

       // "provider" is the schema for the provider configuration "provider": <schema-representation>,

-      // "resource_schema"s map the resource type name to the resource's schema "resource_schemas": {
+      // "resource_schemas" map the resource type name to the resource's schema "resource_schemas": {
         "example_resource_name": <schema-representation>
       },